-When Alirie Gray heard about Make School's Product College at a hackathon, she was immediately intrigued.
+When Alirie Gray heard about Make School at a hackathon, she was immediately intrigued.
 "I was halfway to a Bachelor's in physics, but I applied anyway on a whim.
 I thought it was a great learning model and I especially liked the focus on creating real-world products."

-She went on, "After I got accepted that summer, I withdrew from university to attend the Product College, and I haven't regretted it once."
+She went on, "After I got accepted that summer, I withdrew from university to attend [Make School], and I haven't regretted it once."
 Throughout the course of her first year, Alirie took several courses that she loved, but her favorite was the Tweet Generator course with instructor Alan Davis.
 She said, "It's hard to overstate Alan's skill as a teacher.
 He's absolutely the best teacher I've had to date, in any subject."

 "In that class there's just one project -- the Tweet generator," Alirie continued, "but through that project you're learning best practices in software development and data structures.
 We had a lot of code reviews, so we learned how to structure code really well, and we wrote a Python program that used probability to generate semi-grammatical sentences.
 I used BuzzFeed article titles and some of the works of Karl Marx as my body of text to create a Marxist Clickbait Generator."

 But the thing that excited Alirie most during her time at Make School was an app she developed called Activize.
 "It's a cross-platform mobile app to help activists organize safely and effectively.
 I made a basic prototype last term, and I'm currently recruiting other developers to help me bring it to life.
 I'm really passionate about Activize because I think it has a real chance of doing some good for our society."